Cyrus Haven and Evie Cormac appreciation post

 Storm child | Published June 2024 | Read February 2025

-In Storm child, the heart of the story lies in people smuggling and the tragic drowning of 17 asylum seekers on a Lincolnshire beach.
+The heart of the story lies in people smuggling and the tragic drowning of 17 asylum seekers on a Lincolnshire beach.
 There is only one survivor - a teenage boy - and he tells police that the boat was deliberately rammed.
 Evie becomes entangled in the case as the illegal operation to bring people across the Channel is tied to the crossing she made with her mother and sister some fifteen years earlier.

 I've seen reviewers' comments about Robotham's obvious political views on migration as a hindrance to their reading experience of Storm child.
 I didn't find this the case, but then I agree with his stance.
 I also didn't find the refugee issue too forced, as others have.
 That said, it does seem as if Robotham tries a bit too hard to shoehorn Evie's story into the migrant boat sinking for the purposes of revealing what happened to her.
 There is a lot to the unfolding story that doesn't feel as natural or authentic as the other books.